IndiGo Implements Steep Fuel Surcharge as Iran Conflict Sends Jet Fuel Costs Soaring

 | forwardEps | 6441.000000 |

-MRF's forward EPS surpassing its trailing EPS signals that the company is anticipated to be more profitable this year than last.
-This growth expectation highlights MRF's potential for increased earnings and a stronger financial performance in the upcoming year.
+MRF's forward EPS exceeding its trailing EPS means the company is expected to be more profitable this year than last.
+This suggests an upward trend in earnings, with forecasts indicating that MRF's financial performance will improve in the current financial year.

 Price projections: